skohari/grayscale-theme/docs/aboutus.md

 ---

-# Co-founder and CEO
+# Shahzeb Kohari, Co-founder and CEO
-Shahzeb Kohari
+Shahzeb

-# Co-founder and CTO
+# Milos Vilotic, Co-founder and CTO
 Milos Vilotic

-# Head of Business
+# Viren Bavishi, Head of Business
-Viren Bavishi

-# Head of Innovation and Design
+# Uruj Kohari, Head of Innovation and Design
-Uruj Kohari